HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 This study employed six different traditional machine learning methods as classifiers based on practical experience and general knowledge.
 The methods included  Logistic Regression (LR), Random Forest (RF), Extreme Gradient Boosting (XGB), K-Nearest Neighbor (KNN), and Support Vector Machine (SVM) with both linear and radial basic functions (rbf), used to classify various scenarios of vector-borne diseases.

 # 4.3.
 Fine-tuning
-The current study utilized fine-tuning as an optimization process to enhance the performance of ImageNet’s final layers as classifiers for the target domain (i.e., vector-borne diseases).
+The current study utilized fine-tuning technique as an optimization process to enhance the performance of ImageNet’s final layers as classifiers for the target domain (i.e., vector-borne diseases).
 During feature extraction, the flattened and connected layers of ImageNet were removed and replaced by either new fully connected layers or by traditional machine learning methods acting as classifiers (Sarkar et al., 2018).The hyperparameters for these layers were selected through random screening based on empirical knowledge.
 Additionally, the GridSearch function in the Python Scikit-Learn package was employed to identify the optimal parameters for traditional machine learning classifiers (Morid et al., 2020).

 # 5. Python codes
 The Python codes uploaded in this blog cover time-series image generation using different encoding methods mentioned above, and the deployment of differnt machine learning agorithms to anticipate vector-borne diseases.